The Ultimate Overnight Oats Recipe With 4 Flavors

 You might also like

-Fuel your morning with this 40g high protein breakfast bowl.
-Featuring creamy cottage cheese, soft scrambled eggs, smoked turkey, and avocado for a healthy start.
+This 40g high protein breakfast bowl features creamy cottage cheese, soft-scrambled eggs, and smoked turkey.
+Top with avocado for a healthy high protein breakfast.